 Ero Copper Files Technical Report for Caraíba Operations

-/EIN News/ -- VANCOUVER, British Columbia, Dec.
+VANCOUVER, British Columbia, Dec.
 22, 2022 (GLOBE NEWSWIRE) -- Ero Copper Corp.
-(TSX: ERO, NYSE: ERO) ("Ero" or the “Company”) is pleased to announce the filing of its 2022 Technical Report for the Caraíba Operations, which includes information related to the increase in mineral reserves and mineral resources as previously announced on November 7, 2022.
+EROERO ("Ero" or the "Company") is pleased to announce the filing of its 2022 Technical Report for the Caraíba Operations, which includes information related to the increase in mineral reserves and mineral resources as previously announced on November 7, 2022.

 The Technical Report was prepared in accordance with the Canadian Securities Administrator's National Instrument 43-101 – Standards of Disclosure for Mineral Projects, and can be found on the Company's website (www.erocopper.com) and on SEDAR (www.sedar.com).
 A copy of the Technical Report will also be filed on EDGAR.